-1. Align the notch on the M.2 2230 solid-state drive with the tab on the M.2 card slot on the system board. - i NOTE: For computers shipped without a solid-state drive thermal plate, a thermal pad sticker is adhered to the system board underneath the solid-state drive.
-If in the process of replacing the solid-state drive, the thermal pad is separated from the plate or gets adhered to the solid-state drive, readhere the thermal pad to the system board before reinstalling the solid-state drive to the system.
-2. Replace the single screw (M2x3) to open the M.2 SSD shielding cover from the system board.
-3. Align the screw holes on the M.2 2230 solid-state drive extension thermal plate with the screw holes on the system board.
-4. Replace the single screw (M2x4) to secure the M.2 2230 solid-state drive extension thermal plate to the palm-rest and keyboard assembly.
+1. Align the notch on the M.2 2230 solid-state drive with the tab on the M.2 card slot on the system board.
+2. Align the screw holes on the M.2 2230 solid-state drive extension thermal plate with the screw holes on the system board.
+3. Replace the single screw (M2x4) to secure the M.2 2230 solid-state drive extension thermal plate to the palm-rest and keyboard assembly.